apache/sdap-in-situ-data-services/README.md

 # Ingestion
 ## How to ingest a insitu json file to Parquet
-- Assumption: K8s is successfully deployed
+- Assumption: K8s is successfully deployed.
 - Download this repo
 - (optional) create different python3.6 environment
 - install dependencies